apawson/readme/README.md

 - Never hesitate to call me if you have something urgent

-## 1-1s (One-on-ones)
+## 1:1s

-- 1-1s are very important to me because they are dedicated space for you to talk about anything and everything you want; what would you like to talk about?
-What’s going well?
-What’s bugging you?
+- 1:1s are very important to me because they are **dedicated space for you to talk about anything and everything you want**
 - They are meetings primarily for you, and only secondarily for me
-- It’s not a status meeting, unless you want to talk about status
+- It’s **not a status meeting**, unless you want to talk about status
-- 1-1s are flexible -- they can shift and change to fit around our shifting schedules
+- 1:1s are flexible -- they can shift and change to fit around our shifting schedules
-- Don’t save urgent matters for a 1-1!
+- Don’t save urgent matters for a 1:1
-- If I have feedback, I will also provide it during this time.

 ## Feedback

 - More than any other factor, candid and compassionate feedback is central to a cohesive high-functioning team
-- Feedback is best received in the context of psychological safety; I want you to know that my primary desire is for you to be happy and fulfilled
+- Feedback is best received in the context of psychological safety – I want you to know that my primary desire is for you to be happy and fulfilled
 - If matters are not going well, I am always open to making it right.
-Any concerns are absolutely recoverable, and recovering from difficult periods builds trust.
+Any concerns are absolutely recoverable, and recovering from difficult situations builds trust.
 If we can accept feedback, acknowledge our role in the situation, and are willing and capable of changing, growing, and improving, anything can be worked out.

 ## References